Wilfred/difftastic/manual/src/tricky_cases.md

 (x) y
 ```

-This should be highlighted similar to the expanding delimiter case.
+This case is similar to the expanding delimiter case.

 ## Disconnected Delimiters